 Subject:

-An Indian Lionfish (Pterois muricata) yawns while resting underneath the stern of the Tug II wreck which is submerged somewhere along Mauritius’ western coast.
-Although many species of Lionfish look the same at first glance, they differ anatomically in the number of fin rays they possess.
+An Indian Lionfish (Pterois muricata) yawns while resting underneath the stern of the Tug II wreck, which is submerged somewhere along Mauritius' western coast.

 Technique:

-Due to the number of suspended particles (probably stirred up sand and silt) in the background, the image quality of this shot was so bad that I almost deleted it.
-Noise reduction software proved -even here- to be a game changer.
-Once applied (with some fine tuning), it got rid of 95% of all the suspended particles!
-In combination with a vignette mask it blew new life into an almost erased shot.
+Due to the number of suspended particles, probably stirred-up sand and silt, in the background, the image quality of this shot was so poor that I almost deleted it.
+Noise reduction software proved to be a game changer even here.
+Once applied (with some fine-tuning), it got rid of 95% of all the suspended particles!
+In combination with a vignette mask, it breathed new life into an almost deleted shot.

 Join us on a journey of discovery and entertainment as we explore fascinating marine wildlife topics and explore the many exciting underwater adventures on our YouTube channel and our Facebook page!